 Making this happen requires you to rent a car in Ireland though.
 This is unlike most experiences you might have had in Europe renting a car in the past.

 Renting a car sounds easy enough.
 Book a rental car online at your favorite rental car company in Ireland and you’re done, right?
 Wrong.

-Unlike most European nations, there is so much more to think about when booking a car through a rental company in Ireland, from international drivers license, car rental insurance and even the best car rental locations. .
+Unlike most European nations, there is so much more to think about when booking a car through a rental company in Ireland, from knowing out if you need a international drivers license, plus a valid driver’s license from your home country, to car rental insurance and even the best car rental locations.

 Booking A Rental Car In Ireland

 If you plan to drive, all trips to Ireland start with the Irish car rental search.
-First, you visit a site like TripAdvisor or RentalCars.com, and you are given a number of options through a variety of car rental companies, like Hertz, Enterprise, Europcar, Sixt, Avis and more.
+First, you visit a site like DiscoverCars.com or Expedia.com to find the cheapest rental cars, and you are given a number of options through a variety of car rental companies, like Hertz, Enterprise, Europcar, Sixt, Avis, AutoEurope, and more.

 - Unlimited Miles

 Manual Transmission or Automatic Transmission?